ppy/osu-wiki/wiki/Guides/Compressing_files/en.md

 ## Verification

-It is recommended to check the technical information of transcoded audio and video files to confirm that they have been processed as expected, and in a way that would meet bit rate and other requirements.
+It is recommended to check the technical information of re-encoded audio and video files to confirm that they have been processed as expected, and in a way that would meet bit rate and other requirements.

 Software such as [MediaInfo](https://mediaarea.net/en/MediaInfo) can be used to see such information.